Department of Biology

 Additional areas of longstanding research include the development of methods for the estimation of nutrients at picomolar concentrations (e.g., P), and the factors (e.g., food web structure, temperature, stoichiometry, pH, and salinity) that affect the cycling efficiency of elements in food webs.

-The National Water Research Institute (NWRI), The Canadian Wildlife Service (CWS), The Canadian National Synchrotron Facility, Centre for Toxicology and a variety of radioisotope and stable isotope laboratories are all located on the University of Saskatchewan campus.
-In addition, the Biology Department operates a field station at the Emma Lake Kenderdine Campus
+The Global Institute of Water Security (GIWS), The National Hydrology Research Centre (NHRC), The Canadian Wildlife Service (CWS), The Canadian National Synchrotron Facility, Centre for Toxicology and a variety of radioisotope and stable isotope laboratories are all located on the University of Saskatchewan campus.

 Sampling Trappers Lake